 • Sweat excessively

-• Experience vomiting, fevers, or diarrhea.
+• Experience vomiting, fevers, or diarrhea

 Common signs of dehydration include muscle cramps, headaches, and extreme thirst.
 You may also feel fatigued, lightheaded, and dizzy.
-Most people experience dehydration cramps in leg muscles such as the hamstring, calf muscle, and quadriceps.
+Most people experience dehydration leg cramps in muscles such as the hamstring, calf muscle, and quadriceps.

 Dehydration can range from mild to severe.
 However, even mild cases of dehydration can affect your daily activities.